dbaranger/InteractionPoweR/README.md

 So far, these examples have assumed that all variables are normally distributed.
-It is also possible to specify that a variable is binary (i.e. dichotomous), and variables can be skewed as well.
-By default, it is assumed that the specified correlations between variables are the population-level correlations of the *skewed* or *binary* variables (i.e. `adjust.correlations = T`).
-The ‘adjustment’ here is how much each correlation needs to be changed, so that the resulting correlation matrix post-variable-transformation matches the input correlation matrix (transforming a variable typically attenuates correlations with other variables, which can result in the analysis confounding *skew* and decreasing effect sizes).
-This is run prior to the main power analysis, and depending on the severity of the changes and size of the analysis, can be relatively time-consuming.
-If, on the other hand, the correlations between continuous normal variables is known, but in the analysis one or both variables are artificially dichotomized, set `adjust.correlations = F`.
+It is also possible to specify that a variable is binary (i.e. dichotomous) and/or skewed.
+By default, it is assumed that the specified correlations between all variables are the population-level correlations of the *skewed* or *binary* variables.
+If this is the case, retain the defaul setting of `adjust.correlations = T`.
+The ‘adjustment’ here is how much each correlation needs to be changed, so that the resulting correlation matrix post-variable-transformation matches the input correlation matrix.
+Transforming a variable typically attenuates correlations with other variables, which can result in the analysis confounding *skew* and decreasing effect sizes.
+The correlation adjustment is run prior to the main power analysis, and depending on the severity of the changes and size of the analysis, can be relatively time-consuming.
+If, on the other hand, the correlations between continuous normal variables is known, but in the analysis one or both variables are artificially skewed/dichotomized, set `adjust.correlations = F`.
 In the case where `y` is binary, all analyses and plots are run as logistic regressions.

 ``` r
 library(tictoc)